Encyclopedia of Selected Peaceful Societies

 Economy.
 The economy of the Batek is based on gathering, hunting, and collecting forest products for trade, with occasional crop planting on a small scale.
 They have no concept of land ownership—the idea is absurd to them—and natural resources in the forest cannot be owned until someone harvests them.
 Wild foods and forest products are available for anyone who wants to take them.
 People who discover resources in the forest, such as a wild fruit tree, will share the knowledge with the band with no further special rights to it.
 An exception might be fruits from the orchards in the river valleys, where people might resent individuals from another valley taking them.

 Beliefs that Foster Peacefulness.
 The Batek believe that one of their diseases, ke'oy, consisting of fever, depression, shortness of breath, and weakness, is caused when someone is angry with another without justification.
 While there are some spells that may help, the cure for the disease is for the person who is angry to control his or her feelings so the victim can recover.
 The person responsible for the problem treats the victim with various folk remedies, tells the victim's heart to be cool, blows on his or her chest for the cooling effect, and grasps and throws away the disease.
 This belief in ke'oy helps ensure that the Batek treat each other well, since victims receive group backing and angry people, who cause disease, may lose social support and be ostracized.
+Kirk Endicott delivered an engrossing analysis of the Batek as a peaceful foraging society in 2011.

 Avoiding and Resolving Conflict.
 While they do not resolve conflicts in a formal manner, people frequently have public discussions of disputes in attempts to gain supporters for their arguments.
 When conflict resolution strategies fail, one of the parties to a dispute will often leave the group for a while to let feelings of anger dissipate.

 Gender Relations.
 Men normally hunt while women gather vegetables, but both foods are valued equally and both sexes are part of the food-sharing network in their camps.
 Men sometimes gather vegetables, and women sometimes (though rarely) hunt—they have no rigid rules separating their sex roles.
 Both sexes gather the rattan that they trade for outside goods, and men and women both participate in government-sponsored agricultural activities.
 Marriages are based on equality, compatibility, and affection; couples make joint decisions about their activities.
 They normally have close, companionable relationships while they work together and enjoy their leisure time with one another.
 If the warmth of the relationship erodes, either spouse can divorce the other and count on the support of the band to assist with child-support and food sharing.
+However, the introduction of wage labor, farming activities, and guiding by Batek men, and not women, may be starting to erode their traditioinal gender equality in some communities.

 Raising Children.
 Batek fathers as well as mothers spend a lot of time cuddling, holding, and talking with infants of either sex.
 Parents are quite relaxed about discipline: one two-year old child used a bamboo flute his father had just finished making as a hammer.
 The father didn't care since he could easily make another.
 Parents rarely strike a child or use physical force on them, since their word sakel means both to hit and to kill, an abhorrent concept to them.
 Parents may discipline children by warning them about tigers, strangers, or the thunder god that punishes people who violate religious prohibitions.
 Children play actively but not aggressively, and they lack competitive games.
+According to an article published in 2014, one of the Batek child-raising strategies is to have their children carry plates of food to other families, to teach them their sharing values.

 Social Practices.
 Their camps consist of autonomous families that share enough interests to prompt them to converge together.
 They schedule and informally coordinate group activities such as fishing.
 They discuss group issues extensively and rely on natural leaders for their experience, judgment, and advice.
 These leaders can only be persuasive—they have no authority.
 The Batek tolerate the occasional lazy individuals, since their spouses often make extra efforts as if to compensate.